 JFCS remains open and ready to serve you and our entire community during this pandemic crisis.
 If you or someone you care about needs help, please call our JFCS Bay Area Critical Help Line at 415-449-3700.

 SENIOR and DISABLED CARE—For assistance please call 415-449-3700

 - JFCS continues to provide home care to thousands of older adults.
-Our home care workers are specially trained in all health and safety procedures.
+Our caregivers are specially trained in all health and safety procedures.

 - We are delivering nutritious cooked meals, groceries, and other supplies to those who are isolated and homebound.

 - JFCS has implemented a Safe At Home Program to closely monitor high risk and alone elderly and disabled clients.

-- All JFCS clinics and group social programs have been canceled; instead, our social work and medical staff are serving every client in their own homes.
-Many of our social and support groups have gone to online formats.
+- All JFCS clinics and social programs have adapted to new formats: our social work and medical staff are serving every client in their own homes and many of our social and support groups now offer virtual programming.

 FAMILIES and ADULTS—For assistance please call 415-449-1212

 - Emergency no-interest loans and grants are available for families and small businesses.